How to Keep a Kiddie Pool Clean All Summer Long

 Stabilized chlorine, 55.5% active strength

 Regular old chlorine in bleach breaks down quickly when it's exposed to direct sunlight.
-Stabilized chlorine, on the other hand, contains a stabilizer like cyanuric acid, which prevents the chlorine from breaking down, so it lasts longer, works more effectively, and you don't need to use as much.
+Stabilized chlorine, on the other hand, contains an ingredient like cyanuric acid to prevent the chlorine from breaking down.
+Stabilized chlorine lasts longer than bleach and works more effectively — and you don't need to use as much.

 These AquaDoc Chlorinating Granules are a quick-dissolving form of stabilized chlorine specially formulated for small pools and hot tubs with a capacity between 200 and 1,000 gallons.